mantiumai/chirps/README.md

 ## Architecture
 ![architecture](https://github.com/mantiumai/chirps/blob/main/docs/assets/images/application_architecture.png)

+## Getting Started with GitHub Codespaces
+- Click the green “Code” button on your forked repository and choose “Open with Codespaces.”
+- Click “New codespace” to create a new codespace for the project.
+- Wait for the codespace to be created and the dependencies to be installed.
+Expect this first build to take at least 10 minutes.
+Codespace rebuilds should be much faster.

 ## Quick Start

+- Create a codespace using the instructions above
-- `pip install -r requirements.txt`
+- Install the project dependencies by running the following command in the codepsace's terminal `pip install -r requirements.txt`
 - Initialize the app by running the following command `./chirps/manage.py initialize_app`
+  - This runs database migrations and populates the database, starts services like Celery and RabbitMQ, and starts the web app
 - In the codespace, click "Ports" on the lower toolbar and click the link under "Forwarded Ports" to access the application at port 8000.
 - Create a user account in the UI.

 ## Getting Started
-Please familiarize yourself with the project by visiting our [Getting Started](https://chirps.mantiumai.com/getting-started/) page.
+Please familiarize yourself with the project by visiting our [Getting Started](https://chirps-scanner.org/getting-started/) page.

 ## Support

-For any questions on the usage of `chirps` please visit us on [Discord](https://discord.gg/wUsVGHFq).
+For any questions on the usage of Chirps please visit us on [Discord](https://discord.gg/wUsVGHFq).
 If you found a software issue, please [create an issue](https://github.com/mantiumai/chirps/issues) on GitHub.

 ## Maintainer